JorjaFox/website/_posts-old-blog/2013-07-01-s13-clips-risky-business-class.md

     - video
 ---

 Let's have some meat to the videos, shall we?
-An episode we all know and love, <em>Risky Business Class</em>.
+An episode we all know and love, _Risky Business Class_.
 Didn't watch it when it re-aired?
 Check out the clips!

 http://www.cbs.com/shows/csi/video/AAD6EE4E-31D7-363D-6E16-91DB98240A81/csi-crash-investigation/